dat-ng/realtime-chat-app-server/README.md

 # realtime-chat-app-server
-This repo contains the source for the Golang server build for the following course on Building Realtime Web Apps with Reactjs, Golang & RethinkDB
+This repo contains the source for the Golang server build for building Realtime Web Apps with Reactjs, Golang & RethinkDB